Arrival: Cognitive difference between humans and aliens

 Our new chair: Cognitive difference by culture

 The above chair is one of our new items launched next month.
 According to the designer of the chair, Gwenael Nicolas, the concept of empty in the Japanese culture inspired him to design the space in between the armrest.
-It’s difficult to explain the concept of empty.
+To be honest, it’s difficult to explain the Japanese concept of empty.
 I personally feel like it’s similar to the concept of zero.
 Let me give you a simple example.
 Many of you may take silence for agreement or nothing-in-particular in a meeting.
 In Japan, we subconsciously try to figure out something meant by the silence.
 The designer was born in France and has lived in Japan for more than 30 years.
 This background may enable him to go beyond his established cognition and see the world through the cognition particular to the Japanese culture.

 Shungo Ijima